Polynomial Optimization Relaxations for Generalized Semi-Infinite Programs

 \subsection{GSIPs from existing references}

 This subsection gives two tables of computational results for SIP and GSIP examples from earlier existing references.
-All of these examples are successfully solved by \Cref{algorithm}.
-The SIP examples are listed in \Cref{AppendixA} and the computational results are reported in \Cref{all result for appendix A}.
-The GSIP examples are listed in \Cref{AppendixB} and their computational results are reported in \Cref{all result for appendix B}.
+All of these examples are successfully solved by Algorithm~\ref{algorithm}.
+The SIP examples are listed in Appendix~\ref{AppendixA} and the computational results are reported in Table~\ref{all result for appendix A}.
+The GSIP examples are listed in Appendix~\ref{AppendixB} and their computational results are reported in Table~\ref{all result for appendix B}.
 In these examples, if the constraining set $X$ is not given in the original references, we set it to be $X=[-100,100]^n$.